Cluster research works.

 In the course of those interviews, one learns an astounding amount of information about the community.
 There are familial relationships, enslavers, neighbors, fellow slaves, and more.

 Though neither Harriet nor George was who I was searching for, this file provides ample evidence for why a broader research strategy is so valuable.

 The images below show some of the relationships uncovered by this one pension file.

 Relationships In Harriet’s Pension File

 And that is not even everything that was in this file.
-I have never come across a pension file this rich.
 Even if George nor Harriet were your persons of interest, this pension uncovered valuable information about the entire community and its roots in slavery.

 One thing I found quite funny is that Harriet noted that George had “good hair.”
-Lardy, have we really been saying that phrase for that long?
+Lardy, have we really been saying that for so long?

 It was also interesting that a few people made a point that even though they had the same surname as Harriet that they were not related.

 On another branch of my family, in Hardin County, Tennessee, this strategy paid off again.
 Margaret’s Cherry’s file tells a story that likely applies to much of the enslaved population in the area, which includes several of my collateral ancestors.

 Margaret’s file describes how her first husband Henry Jones was murdered at the Fort Pillow Massacre.
 Fort Pillow was a Union fort in Tennessee.